jmarceno/VerFS/README.md

+# This is an old experimment - You can read to the code to see how FUSE works but should not use it.

 # VeratyFS
 VerFS is a userspace block filesystem, with inline de-duplication and compression.
 Data mirroring and Read/Write spread across multiply volumes/disks, written completely in Python (cPython)